viamrobotics/PointCloudiPhoneApp/README.md

 **Renderer:** Logic of how rendering functions are used.
 Contains Rendender class that houses [ARSession](https://developer.apple.com/documentation/arkit/arsession) which gives us the [ARFrame](https://developer.apple.com/documentation/arkit/arframe).

 **ViewController:** Manages UI and background functionality.
-ViewController is immediately called on by the AppDelegate if the app successfully launches.
-Calls on MyPeripheralManger to get start bluetooth and then Renderer to begin generating point clouds.
+ViewController is on by the AppDelegate if the app successfully launches.
+Calls on MyPeripheralManger to start bluetooth and then Renderer to begin generating point clouds.

 **MyPeripheralManager:** How the iphone behaves as a peripheral.
 Logic behind advertising, connecting, and responding to requests from a central bluetooth low energy device.

+What I am thinking are my next steps:
+1. Fix bug that has iphone advertising for a limited amount of time

+3. Write swift code that allows phone to recieve connection requests from a Raspberry Pi
+4. Write swift code that identifies the LiDAR camera as a service and the generated point clouds as a characteristic
+5. Write swift code that saves generated point clouds into GATT bus?
+6. Write swift code that responds to RPI data queries

+What I am thinking in general:
+- a lot of the code in Shaders, ShaderTypes, and Renderer is un-used.
+Get rid of non-essential code.

 *Note*: This is not the final version of this document.
 * More on [CoreBluetooth](https://developer.apple.com/documentation/corebluetooth) and [ARKit](https://developer.apple.com/documentation/arkit/) will be added.
-* Will write more detailed explanations of how files work together.